Content on this page was generated by AI and has not been manually reviewed.

 How does a VPN change my location?

 A VPN routes your internet traffic through a server in a chosen country, replacing your real IP address with the server’s IP and making it look like you’re browsing from that location.
-Vpn gratis para edge
+Vpn edge browser free: how to use a VPN in Microsoft Edge, best free Edge VPN extensions, privacy tips, and optimization 2026

 Can I change location for streaming services?